Persistence in randomly switched Lotka-Volterra food chains: Sensitivity

 In particular, $\lim_{\varepsilon \to 0} g_{k+1}(\varepsilon) = \lambda_{k+1}(\mu)$ which concludes the proof.

 { $\square$\bigbreak}

-A consequence of this proposition is that if the noisy model satisfies Assumption \ref{Assumption_bio} and the basic one satisfies assumptions of Theorem \ref{theorem_stoch_pers} or Theorem \ref{theorem_extinction} then the conclusions of these theorems also hold true for the noisy model.
+As a result, if the noisy model satisfies Assumption \ref{Assumption_bio} and the basic one satisfies assumptions of Theorem \ref{theorem_stoch_pers} or Theorem \ref{theorem_extinction} then the conclusions of these theorems are also true for the noisy model.